msjaiswal/book-notes/Building Microservices.markdown

   - Shared code to communicate between services is NOT good at all.

 #### Evolutionary Architect
+In contrast to old notions of being an architect, author proposes a new guiding principle for being an architect.
+He says: "Our architects need to shift their thinking away from creating the perfect end product, and instead focus on helping create a framework in which the right systems can emerge, and continue to grow as we learn more."

+Some generic points about being architect:
 - Architects are incharge of making sure we have a joined-up technical vision, the one that delivers the system customer needs.
 - Architects have a direct impact on the quality of systems, on their organisation's ability to respond to change.
 - Be worried about what happens between the services and be liberal about what happens inside them.